andremann/SKG-IF/docs/source/products.rst

 Titles
 ----
-:Description: The titles of a research product (multiple for multilinguism).
+:Description: The titles of a :ref:`Research product <Research product>` (multiple for multilinguism).
 :Type: List
 :Use: Mandatory (1)